GreenswayAB/BIRDS/README.md

 Hence, the quality (completeness) of the data can be judged by using information for each visit and information from a collection of visits.

-You can examine this in the [Intro to BIRDS](https://greensway.github.io/BIRDS/articles/intro_to_BIRDS.html) vignette following the example in the walkthrough of the package tools.
+You can examine this in the [Intro to BIRDS](https://greensway.github.io/BIRDS/articles/BIRDS.html) vignette following the example in the walk through of the package tools.

 #### Spatial grid and spillover